davidkassa/southwest-checkin-3/README.md

     $ nohup python sw_checkin_email.py John Doe ABC123 &> sw_checkin_email.log

-For more expanation on these commands, you may want to read about [nohup and disown](http://www.basicallytech.com/blog/index.php?/archives/70-Shell-stuff-job-control-and-screen.html#bash_disown).
+For more explanation on these commands, you may want to read about [nohup and disown](http://www.basicallytech.com/blog/index.php?/archives/70-Shell-stuff-job-control-and-screen.html#bash_disown).

 ## KNOWN ISSUES ##

-When using the database, the script produces unpredictable results when run with more than one name/confirmation number (this also affects the web-based version, which should not be relied upon to check in).
+When using the database, the script produces unpredictable results when run with more than one name/confirmation number.
 CLI usage with the database disabled has been confirmed to work as of 10/5/2013.

     # Add to your bash startup (e.g. .profile, .bashrc)